-The appellant in his appeal has also complained that the trial magistrate erred in law point and fact when made the decision without analyzing the evidence.
-I have perused the judgment of the trial court and it is clear at page 8 up to 14 the trial magistrate analyzed in detail the evidence of the prosecution well supported with authorities.
-Additionally, pages 14, 15 and 16 the judgment of the trial court indicates that the trial Magistrate analyzed the evidence of the defence (appellant) with authorities.
-Going throughout the decision of the trial court, despite the fact that the appellant did not categorically state as to which evidence exactly was not considered by the trial court, this Court is satisfied that the trial court in its decision considered both evidence from the prosecution and the defense.
-I am aware that where it appears the trial court has omitted to properly analyze the evidence of both parties, this court as first appellate court can step into the shoes of the trial court and re-consider and analyze the evidence.
-See Shabani Haruna @ Dr. Mwagilo vs R, Criminal Appeal No. 396 of 2007 (unreported).
+The appellant in his appeal has also complained that the trial magistrate erred in law point and fact when made the decision basing on irregularities evidence.
+I have perused the proceedings of the trial court and it is clear there is no any irregularity at Additionally, the judgment of the trial court indicates that the trial Magistrate analyzed the evidence of both parties with authorities.
 I have carefully analyzed the sequence of evidence and events of on the way the victim was raped by the appellant basing on the evidence presented by prosecution.
-I have also carefully gone through the evidence by both prosecution and defence as indicated above and my observation from the evidence on record has convinced and satisfied me that the charge of unnatural offence against the appellant was conclusively proved beyond reasonable doubt at the trial court
+I have also carefully gone through the evidence by both prosecution and defence as indicated above and my observation from the evidence on record has convinced and satisfied me that the charge of unnatural offence against the appellant was conclusively proved beyond reasonable doubt at the trial court.

 I therefore, on the evidence on record convinced and satisfied that the trial magistrate was entitled to reach a finding that the case against the Appellant had been conclusively proved beyond reasonable doubt.
 I have no reason to fault the finding of trial magistrate.
 In the event, and for the reasons stated, I am satisfied that the appeal has no merit.
 I dismiss the appeal in its entirety.

 It is dismissed accordingly.
 Order accordingly.